+Conservatories / porches None.
 Communal areas None.
-Garages and permanent outbuildings None.
+Garages and permanent outbuildings Visually inspected.
+The former garage premises has been converted to form a home office.
+The structure was seen to be of brick construction under a pitched roof.
+Natural lighting is provided by way of timber casement double glazed bi-fold doors.
 Outside areas and boundaries Visually inspected.
-There are private garden grounds to the front, side and rear of the property.
-Off street parking is provided to the front/side of the property by way of a steep driveway.
-There are retaining walls.
-These appear to be in sound condition at present but should be regularly checked and maintained in good condition to prevent landslip.
+The subjects benefit from garden grounds to the front, side and rear.
+The front gardens incorporate a car run-in providing off-street parking.
+Gardens are bound by way of masonry walling.
 Ceilings Visually inspected from floor level.
-The ceilings in the property were seen to be formed in a combination of plaster and plasterboard finishes.
+The ceilings within the property are formed in timber lath and plaster and plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls of the property are overlaid in a combination of plaster and plasterboard finishes.
+The internal walls are formed in a combination of brickwork plastered on both faces and plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring in the property appeared to be a combination of suspended timber and solid concrete construction.
-Fitted floor coverings were noted within which restricted the scope of our inspection.
+Floors are of timber construction.
+No sub-floor inspection was undertaken and hence we cannot comment upon its condition.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal joinery incorporates timber skirtings and doorways.
-The kitchen facility incorporates fitted units.
+The internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction.
+The litchen incomparates have and well recorded units

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a fireplace within the living room apartment.
-All other fireplace in the property have been blocked over and are no longer in use.
+There is a gas living flame fire within the living room apartment.
+We were verbally informed by the vendor that this was introduced approximately 8 years ago.